 “I’m inspired to work for survivors of domestic violence because I know that there is help and there is hope for a better, safe life for these women and their children.”

-Becky has worked with Genesis for nine years and serves as the National Conference Director for the annual international Conference on Crimes Against Women (CCAW).
+Becky has worked with Genesis for eleven years and serves as the National Conference Director for the annual international Conference on Crimes Against Women (CCAW).
 The goal of CCAW is to provide best practices training to professionals responsible for combating the many and varied forms of crimes against women.
 In her role, Becky leads all aspects of the administration and production of the annual conference.
 In addition, she serves as Executive Director for the Institute for Coordinated Community Response, which is a program of CCAW that works with rural Texas counties to create and sustain coordinated community responses around domestic violence in their communities.

 “Genesis is continually reaching for the next rung and always striving to be the thought leader, not only in the field of domestic violence, but in the context of all crimes against women.”

-Amy has worked with Genesis for five years and leads the Fund Development team.
+Amy has worked with Genesis since 2015 and leads the Fund Development team.
 By creating a strategic plan each year, Amy ensures that the team remains focused and productive to raise the funds necessary to continue operations at Genesis.
 She plans and oversees a variety of fundraisers such as special events, grants, general donations and the Heart-to-Heart recurring donor program to provide the resources to serve more than 3,700 women and children each year.
 Amy's previous experience working for a human trafficking and sexual assault nonprofit sparked her desire to work with women and children, so Genesis is a natural marriage of her skillset and passion.

 “I have always felt a desire to stand with those who feel they do not have a voice, and to be the voice for them until they are ready to do so on their own.”